 What are the benefits of CTSOs?

 - enable students to achieve high academic and occupational standards,

 - link school-based learning to the real world of work and family,

 - motivate youth to become better students and productive citizens,

 Are you a keynote speaker/trainer with an interest in working with Career and Technical Student Organizations (CTSOs) in Wisconsin?
 Then please complete our contact form to be considered for future conferences, workshops, and training events.
 Speaker and Trainer Contact Form for Wisconsin CTSOs

 Wisconsin’s Career and Technical Student Organizations (CTSO) provide opportunities for students to develop leadership and technical skills, through classroom curriculum, activities, and community resources.
 Consider traffic safety in one or more of the six of Wisconsin’s organizations: DECA, FBLA, FCCLA, FFA, HOSA, and SkillsUSA as a collaborative effort in your school or community.

 In Wisconsin, Children’s Hospital of Milwaukee, State Farm Insurance, and the Dept. of Transportation offer to Wisconsin CTSOs, a grant opportunity to educate their communities on the dangers of driving in six major areas: 1) Distracted Driving 2) Impaired Driving 3) Nighttime Driving 4) Seat Belt Use 5) Speeding 6) Passengers.
 CTSOs within a school or district can collaborate by completing a project.

 The application is available at https://www.crossroadsteendriving.org/Resources/CrossroadsCampaigns.
+There’s more info about the projects on under “Designing your own school project”.
 Past projects developed are also available on this link.